John Alexander Gresse

-John Alexander Gresse (1741–1794), was an English painter and drawing-master.
+John Alexander Gresse (born 1741–1794), was an English painter and drawing-master.

 Early life

 Gresse was born in London in 1741.
 His father was a native of Rolle, on the Lake of Geneva, and owned a small property close to Oxford Street, on which the present streets, Stephen Street and Gresse Street, Rathbone Place, were built about 1771.
 Gresse studied drawing under Gerard Scotin, the engraver, and was one of the first students to work in the gallery of casts founded by the Duke of Richmond.
-In 1755 he obtained a premium at the Society of Arts for a drawing by a student under the age of fourteen years, and in 1759 he gained three premiums for drawings and studies from the human figure.
+In 1755, he obtained a premium at the Society of Arts for a drawing by a student under the age of fourteen years; further, in 1759, he gained three premiums for drawings and studies from the human figure.
 He was successful again in 1761 and 1762, obtaining in all nine premiums before attaining the age of twenty-one.

 Career

 He was for a short time pupil of Major the engraver, and worked for several years under Cipriani, profiting at the same time by the instruction of Zuccarelli.
 He was employed by John Boydell to make drawings.
 Gresse lacked the industry and application necessary to succeed in the higher branches of his art, and as he inherited a sufficient income from his father, he did not exert his full powers.
-In 1763 he exhibited a landscape at the Free Society of Artists, and in 1764 two miniatures and a Madonna.
+In 1763, he exhibited a landscape at the Free Society of Artists, and in 1764 two miniatures and a Madonna.
 In 1765 he became a member of the rival Incorporated Society of Artists, and exhibited with them for four years, chiefly miniatures.
-In 1768 he sent a stained drawing of the Earl of Bessborough's seat at Roehampton.
+In 1768, he sent a stained drawing of the Earl of Bessborough's seat at Roehampton.
 Gresse excelled in this branch of water-colour painting, and some of his views were engraved.
 He became one of the most fashionable drawing-masters of his day.
-In 1777 he was appointed drawing-master to the royal princesses, and was soon a favourite at court.
+In 1777, he was appointed drawing-master to the royal princesses, and was soon a favourite at court.
 His corpulence obtained for him the nickname of ‘Jack Grease.’
 He occasionally practised etching, and etched the plates for Kennedy's ‘Account of the Statues and Pictures at Wilton House’ (1769).
 He published a few other etchings, including one of ‘St. Jerome’ after Guido, and ‘A Satyr Sleeping’ after N. Poussin.